gururise/AlpacaDataCleaned/README.md

 # 🦙🛁 Cleaned Alpaca Dataset
 Welcome to the Cleaned Alpaca Dataset repository!
-This repository hosts a cleaned and curated version of a dataset used to train the Alpaca LLM (Language Learning Model).
+This repository hosts a cleaned and curated version of a dataset used to train the Alpaca LLM (Large Language Model).
 The original dataset had several issues that are addressed in this cleaned version.

 ## Dataset Quality and its Impact on Model Performance